A virtualized environment allows a user to test drive an operating

 Fig. 1.3.2 Create Virtual Machine - Name, Type, and Version

-Enter a name for the virtual machine; it can be anything which makes
+Enter a name for the virtual machine; anything can be entered but

-select FreeBSD (64 bit).
-Click Next to see the
+FreeBSD (64 bit).
+Click Next to see the screen

 Fig. 1.3.3 Virtual Machine Reserved Memory